elunna/nerfhack-changelog/README.md

 * The cartomancer quest levels have received some updates and detailing.
 * Buffed the King of Games and Dal Zethire.

-Cartomancer gets adjusted different item generation odds.
-    To make up for less corpse drops, they get more food.
-    They also get much fewer wands because they get zap cards.

 ## PLAYER RACE CHANGES

 * Removed infravision from dwarves, elves, gnomes, and orcs.
-* Added infravision to vampires
 * Elves can always squeeze between two trees (xnh)
 * Elves get see invisible at level 8
 * Elves can always reach Basic in enchantment spells (xnh)